biancacatalunha/Springboot-todo-app/README.md

    - Create the Todo object
    - Add Lombok dependency for getters and setters
 8. Todo Service which holds the business logic as insert, update, retrieve and delete todos
+10. Add JSTL dependency to be able to loop through the todos in the jsp file
+9. Create a view to display all the todos in a table
+10. Create the TodoController to return all the todos for a user

 ## Notes